chef-boneyard/chef-web-docs-2016/includes_dsl_handler/includes_dsl_handler_event_types.rst

    * - ``:recipe_file_loaded``
      - The |chef client| has loaded the named recipe.
    * - ``:recipe_file_load_failed``
-     - The |chef client| is unable to load the named recipe.
+     - The |chef client| was unable to load the named recipe.
    * - ``:recipe_not_found``
-     - The |chef client| is unable to find the named recipe.
+     - The |chef client| was unable to find the named recipe.
    * - ``:recipe_load_complete``
      - The |chef client| has finished loading recipes.
    * - ``:converge_start``
-     - The converge phase of the |chef client| run is started.
+     - The |chef client| run converge phase has started.
    * - ``:converge_complete``
-     - The converge phase of the |chef client| run has finished successfully.
+     - The |chef client| run converge phase has finished successfully.
    * - ``:converge_failed``
-     - The converge phase of the |chef client| run has failed.
+     - The |chef client| run converge phase has failed.
    * - ``:audit_phase_start``
-     - The audit phase of the |chef client| run is started.
+     - The |chef client| run audit phase has started.
    * - ``:audit_phase_complete``
-     - The audit phase of the |chef client| run has finished successfully.
+     - The |chef client| run audit phase has finished successfully.
    * - ``:audit_phase_failed``
-     - The audit phase of the |chef client| run has failed.
+     - The |chef client| run audit phase has failed.
    * - ``:control_group_started``
      - The named control group is being processed.
    * - ``:control_example_success``